moultonlab/moultonlab/content/authors/david/_index.md

 user_groups:
   - Researchers
 ---
-Dave is a virologist and instrumental in applying PPMO technology to virological research and drug development for last twenty years.
+David graduated from Oregon State University and has been studying the molecular biology of pathogenic viruses for over 25 years.
+His major focus has been on developing peptide-conjugated morpholino oligomers (PPMO) for virology research and drug development.
 He is a huge Beaver fan and has a large collection of cacti!